prototypefund/reproducible-website/_docs/stable_inputs.md

 ---

-If building your software requires processing several inputs at once, make sure the order is stable accross builds.
+If building your software requires processing several inputs at once, make sure the order is stable across builds.

 A typical example is creating an archive from the content of a directory.
 Most filesystems do not guarantee that listing files in a